rkuma183/wilsonmar.github.io/_posts/2016-08-13-appdynamics.md

 0. AD exposes data via <a target="_blank" href="https://community.appdynamics.com/t5/Tech-Webinars/Advanced-REST-API-Scripting-Tech-Webinar/td-p/19687/jump-to/first-unread-message">REST APIs [webinar]</a>.

+   PROTIP: REST APIs are rather granular.
+   If a large amount of data needs to be extracted, a mechanism is needed to not overload the AD server by spreading out calls over time.

 0. AD provides a way to create graphs dynamically.

    PROTIP: Consider dumping monitoring data for analysis using your organization's